-No structure, except fences and walls, shall occupy any yard areas established by the setback requirements set forth
+No structure, except fences and walls, shall occupy any yard areas established by the setback requirements set forth below.
+Driveways may cross front yard setbacks and side setbacks for driveways may be reduced by special exception.

-- A. Front Setback: 50 feet
+A. Front Setback: 50 feet

-- B. Side Setback: 30 feet

-- C. Rear Setbacks: 40 feet
+- B. Side Setback: 30 feet - C. Rear Setbacks: 40 feet